-More than 2.1 million people have so far fled the violence in Syria and another 9.3 million people are in of help need inside Syria.
+More than 2.7 million people have so far fled the violence in Syria and another 9.3 million people are in need of help inside Syria.

 Among them are tens of thousands of older women and men who are in desperate need of assistance.